adamant-deprecated/AdamantBootstrapCompiler/README.md

 ## Project Status: Alpha *Deprecated*

 This project should not be used.
-The current Adamant compiler is the "[adamant.tools.compiler.bootstrap](https://github.com/adamant/adamant.tools.compiler.bootstrap)" project.

 ### Download and Use